First Fleet of South Australia: Ships

 In January 1836 four ships sailed from England on behalf of the South Australian Company, ahead of the planned expedition by the South Australian Colonization Commission, the board set up under the South Australia Act 1834.
 They developed a settlement at Kingscote on Kangaroo Island, in July 1836, but when farming proved unviable, both the settlement and the Company's operations were moved to the mainland.

-Four of the ships were sent by the South Australian Company, three were chartered by the Colonization Commission, and the other two chartered privately.
+Four of the ships were sent by the South Australian Company, three were chartered by the Colonization Commission, and the other two were chartered privately.
 The ships began sailing from England in 1836 from January until about June, and arrived on the South Australian coast (all but one initially landing on Kangaroo Island) from July to December that year, with the new province proclaimed on 28 December at Glenelg.

 It is difficult for scholars to arrive at a definitive list of pioneer ships given the lack of extant primary evidence due to poor record keeping and accidental loss of records.
 The following list is based on the best available records, ordered chronologically by date of arrival in South Australia.